XtherDevTeam/XmediaCenter2/README.md

 ## Deploy

-The backend is currently not supportive to Windows platform.
+The backend doesn't support Windows platform currently.
 In this case, we use `ubuntu-20.04` for example.

 You need to install Python 3 and Nginx through the following command line